banner

 • Decking: when the climber falls far enough to hit the ground.

-• VERY BAD and will likely result in injury.
+• VERY BAD and will probably result in serious injury, even in a gym.

 • Most common during the first few clips.
 Make sure you’re keeping enough tension before the climber reaches the 3rd clip; hard catches are almost always preferred over decking.